wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/StateDefinition.md

 ### Building the View

-Now that we have covered how to describe the feature requirements in the view state, we can start assembling the view in <doc:ViewDefinition>.
+Now that we have covered how to describe the feature requirements in the view state, we can start assembling the view in <doc:ViewDefinition-SwiftUI> or <doc:ViewDefinition-UIKit>.

 #### Support this Project